 Want to improve your running?
-Junk the junk miles and learn to run smarter!
+Start junking the junk miles and learn to run faster by running SMARTER and with more intention and planning

 Hey, friends, I have something new for you today: a guest post!
 If you have been reading for a while you know that I rarely have guest posts on my blog, and I’m working to change that.
 Since there are so many great bloggers, athletes, and cooks out there with a greater knowledge base than I do alone, so I want to start having guest posts regularly on The Fit Cookie.